Windows User Special Guide

 npm install --global @lovrabet/cli

-Cmder usually doesn't require special permission settings, just run:
+Cmder usually does not require special permission settings, just run:

 If you encounter permission issues: